Ecommerce: Admin Setup and Configuration Guide

 Enabled – On initial setup this box is disabled.
 You must complete the setup process before you can enable the import schedule.

-Once you’ve entered in the various data points, click Save, which will then enable the Mapping, Post Fields, XML Post and Post Headers tabs.
+Once you’ve entered in the various data points in the step above, click Save, which will then enable the Mapping, Post Fields, XML Post and Post Headers tabs.

 Post Fields - Additional parameters that your URL or FTP site might require in order to access the file.